Either

 - Encapsulation: Wraps values to represent success (

-). - Error Safety: Propagates errors through computations without manual checks.
+Right) or failure (Left). - Error Safety: Propagates errors through computations without manual checks.

 - Composability: Provides operators and methods for chaining computations.